OleJoik/agones-gcp-websockets/README.md

               memory: "100Mi" # Reduced from 150Mi
           (...)
 ```
-### Installing the OctOps controller
+### Installing the Octops controller
 Visit the github repo of the gameserver ingress controller to read detailed documentation about how to use the tool.

 https://github.com/Octops/gameserver-ingress-controller

-Configure your install as shown above, check for updates from OctOps, and finally, install the controller:
+Configure your install as shown above, check for updates from Octops, and finally, install the controller:
 ```
 kubectl apply -f octops-gameserver-controller/modified-install.yaml
 ```

 ## cert-manager
 [cert-manager](https://cert-manager.io/) helps you create and manage free TLS certificates for websites in in agones.
 This is a versatile tool that can be used in many ways.
-For our setup, we need a wildcard certificate that applies to the subdomains exposed by the OctOps ingress controller, for example ***gameserver-1.yourdomain.com***.
+For our setup, we need a wildcard certificate that applies to the subdomains exposed by the Octops ingress controller, for example ***gameserver-1.yourdomain.com***.
 The wildcard certificate can secure all subdomains of your host, ****.yourdomain.com***.
 The [cert-manager docs](https://cert-manager.io/docs/tutorials/acme/dns-validation/#issuing-an-acme-certificate-using-dns-validation) describe how to obtain such a certificate.
 An important note is that you need to have a provider from the [list of supported DNS providers](https://cert-manager.io/docs/configuration/acme/dns01/#supported-dns01-providers) (for example GoogleDNS) to be able to obtain a wildcard certificate.

 I used the following steps to getting a certificate, described in detail the following sections.
 - Obtain a domain at googledomains